 The Age of Digitally Abandoned Children

 First, answer this question.
 Are you reading this on your phone or iPad?
 If you are, you run the risk of having your picture posted on a website dedicated to “shining a light on the culture of mobile phones and parental neglect”, Parents on Phones.
-This topic, often referred to as “parenting while texting” has been discussed everywhere from The Wall Street Journal, and from Dateline NBC in an episode entitled “The Perils of Parenting.”
+This topic often referred to as “parenting while texting” has been discussed everywhere from The Wall Street Journal, and from Dateline NBC in an episode entitled “The Perils of Parenting.”
 As a result, the media has placed parents in two categories: those parents who play on their phone while ignoring their children and the superior parents who do not.

 A Look at the Numbers

 How many parents are guilty of parenting while texting?
 According to a 2014 study published in the journal Pediatrics, the numbers are shockingly high.
 Researchers at Boston Medical Center went undercover at a fast food restaurant to observe the number of parents on their phone while eating with their children, as well as how they interacted with each other.
-Of the 55 families they observed, 40 of them were immersed in their phone.
+Of the 55 families, they observed, 40 of them were immersed in their phone.
 Almost 1/3 of the parents used their device throughout the entire meal, while ¾ checked their device at least once.
 So, what were the children doing?
 A few sat quietly, while most were restless or acted up in an effort to get their parent’s attention.

 The Impact on Children Today

 Physicians believe that this can have a significant impact on a child’s development because children learn best through face to face interactions.
-This is how they learn language, as well as about their emotions and how to regulate them.
+This is how they learn a language, as well as about their emotions and how to regulate them.
 When this doesn’t happen, they often miss important developmental milestones.
 Researchers also found that children of parents who are frequently engrossed in their phone are more likely to act out.

 In addition, a recent study presented at the 2015 Pediatric Academic Societies annual meeting, parents using their mobile device while their children play on the playground are at higher risk for injuries.
-While their parents or caregivers are occupied, children are more likely to engage in risk taking behavior, such as sliding head first, jumping off moving swings, and walking up the slide.
+While their parents or caregivers are occupied, children are more likely to engage in risk-taking behavior, such as sliding head first, jumping off moving swings, and walking up the slide.

 According to Catherine Steiner Adair, a psychologist and author of The Big Disconnect: Protecting Childhood and Family Relationships in the Digital Age, it could potentially have dire emotional consequences.
-While Steiner Adair admits that she can’t be exactly sure how this will impact the parent/ child relationship in the long run, she does believe that constantly using a mobile device tells their children they aren’t interesting, don’t matter, aren’t as interesting as others, and that any ping could be enough to interrupt their time together.
+While Steiner Adair admits that she can’t be exactly sure how this will impact the parent/ child relationship, in the long run, she does believe that constantly using a mobile device tells their children they aren’t interesting, don’t matter, aren’t as interesting as others, and that any ping could be enough to interrupt their time together.

-As parents, we are constantly second guessing our decisions.
+As parents, we are constantly second-guessing our decisions.
 However, putting down your cell phone and tuning into your child isn’t likely to be one of them.